Arabis, Caucasian rockcress: planting and care

 Main species and varieties

 Most cultivated species is Arabis caucasica, better known as Caucasian rockcress or silver basket.
-It declinates into many cultivars with single or double flowers, white or pink.
-Arabis blepharophylla, a moderately hardy species best suited to mild climates of southern France.
-Arabis fernandi-coburgii, with lower habit, makes an excellent groundcover.
+It is available in many cultivars with single or double flowers, white or pink.
+Arabis blepharophylla is a moderately hardy species, best suited to mild climates of southern France.
+Arabis fernandi-coburgii, with lower habit, constitutes an excellent groundcover.

 Arabis alpina subsp. caucasica Snowcap